Cardinals vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- The Cardinals have compiled a 19-26 record in games they were favored on the moneyline (winning 42.2% of those games).
+- The Cardinals have won 43.5% of the games this season when they were favored on the moneyline (20-26).

-- In games it has played as moneyline favorites with odds of -175 or shorter, St. Louis has a 6-8 record (winning 42.9% of its games).
+- St. Louis has gone 4-5 when it has played as moneyline favorites with odds of -190 or shorter (44.4% winning percentage).

-- Based on this matchup's moneyline, the Cardinals' implied win probability is 63.6%.
+- The Cardinals have a 65.5% chance to win this matchup based on the moneyline's implied probability.

-- The Cardinals have a 1-7-0 record against the spread this season (covering just 12.5% of the time).
+- The Cardinals have a 1-7-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!